Notetaking with the computer medium: motivation for markup; hyperlinking sources; organizing and sharing

 A pixmap, t.i. a picture map, is a simple list of dots (pixels) associated with a color for each dot.
 The content of a designated area can be exported as a pixmap.
 A pixmap can be applied fully or partially anywhere within any area, and can be assigned as the background of any area.
 The Xserver automatically applies the background of a designated area for the pixels that area has priority, but any other described content is managed separately by external software (t.i. a client) when it receives notifications from the Xserver.

 An intersection is visibly changed by the higher priority area for that intersection.
 As such, a designated area with no content and no background seemingly acquires all pixels within its boundaries from either the overall backdrop of the Xserver or from lesser priority areas, with no further visible changes from modifications of intersections with lesser priority areas.

-# Modifications for StumpWM
+# Modifications for StumpWM.

-The most immediate change to StumpWM is applied with the "eval" command, available with Control-t + colon, usually notated as "C-t :".
+The most immediate change to StumpWM is applied with the "eval" command, available with Control-t then colon, usually notated as "C-t :".
 That is, hold the Control button then type t, then let go of the Control button, then type a colon.
 Note that using the Control button is just like using the Shift button, no special technique.
 The prompt "Eval: " appears and awaits the entry of any short Common Lisp statement, about the width of the screen.

 However, that can also be the means for loading a file with a more comprehensive change written with Common Lisp, by using the